jguillaumes/dockersimh/README.md

 This command will mount ```<your_filesystem_path>``` into /machines inside the container, so you can run your simulated machines using resources in the host.
 The optional parameter ```simulator``` allows you to start immediately a program instead of opening a bash shell, so your container will boot immediately into simh.

-### PDP-11 with BSD
+## PDP-11 or VAX with BSD

-To run a container with the PDP-11 simulator and BSD 2.11, issue the following command:
+To run a container with the PDP-11 or VAX780 simulator and BSD, issue the following command:

 ```
 docker run --name <container_name> -p 2323:2323 -it <your_image_tag_for_pdpbsd>
 ```
-It will boot straight into BSD 2.11.
-You will have to press Enter to start the boot process, and CTRL-D to close the single user shell and boot into multiuser.
+It will boot straight into BSD.

+In the PDP-11 simulator you will have to press Enter to start the boot process, and CTRL-D to close the single user shell and boot into multiuser.
 This image has networking set up.
 Please change the configuration in /etc/netstart, /etc/hosts, /etc/networks and /etc/resolv.conf to match your setup.

+In the VAX simulator it will boot right until the ```login:``` prompt.
+The files you must adjust to your networking setup are /etc/rc.local, /etc/hosts, /etc/networks and /etc/resolv.conf.

 **Warning**: The image has a configured DNS server that will probably not be available in your network.
 During the boot process there are DNS requests, which will stall and wait until their timeout, so the boot can seem to be "hung".
 Please be patient, wait for the boot to finish and then fix /etc/resolv.conf.
 Alternatively, you can do from single user before allowing the boot to continue.